qwertie/loyc.net/_posts/2017-01-03-lesv3-update.md

     // equivalent to
     x = `'`(`'*`, `'()`(a, b, c), `'()`(Foo))

 These token lists work significantly differently from s-expressions, mainly because spaces are not generally required between arguments: `Foo*` is two arguments, not one.
-Still, you could write very LISP-like code this way.
+Still, you could write very Lisp-like code this way.

-One cannot directly write a prefix expression like `+ x (* y z)` that means `x + (y * z)` in LES, but this can be made possible with a post-processing step such as a [LeMP](http://ecsharp.net/lemp) macro.
+One cannot directly write a Lisp-style prefix expression like `+ x (* y z)` that would mean `x + (y * z)` in LES, but this can be made possible with a simple post-processing step such as a [LeMP](http://ecsharp.net/lemp) macro.

 By the way, it's possible to examine the output from LES to find out if two tokens were adjacent - a fact which postprocessing steps might exploit for their own reasons.
 For example, in `' Foo*`, the `*` `Range.EndIndex` of the identifier `Foo` equals the `Range.StartIndex` of the identifier `'*`.